SI507Waiver/507WaiverAssignment-Fall2016/README.md

 * performs a search on wikipedia using the search term
 * takes the content of the top 5 pages returned by the search, and determines the most common adjectives across those pages
 * draws a "ball" representing each of the top 6 adjectives
-* allows the user to "pop" each balls by typing the first letter in the word contained in the ball
+* allows the user to "pop" each ball by typing the first letter in the word contained in the ball

 For a demo of how the game should work when it's complete, see [the demo video](https://www.youtube.com/watch?v=o7XdEKSpxEM).